cts2/bioportal-rdf-service/README.md

-NCBO Bioportal RDF CTS2 Plugin
+## NCBO Bioportal RDF CTS2 Plugin
-==

 A CTS2 implementation based on the [NCBO BioPortal SPARQL endpoint]( http://sparql.bioontology.org/ ).

-Installation
+## Installation
-===
 Download the CTS2 Framework - ([download page]( http://informatics.mayo.edu/cts2/framework/download/ ))

-You can download either a stand-alone server or a war.
+You can download either as a stand-alone server or a war.

-Starting the Stand-alone Server
+### Starting the Stand-alone Server
-===

     java -jar cts2framework-standalone.jar

 The server should start and open up a browser window.